 Calculating your sales rep’s commission rate is entirely dependent on your business.
 However, typically if companies provide a generous base salary, they’re more likely to offer a lower commission rate of around 5%.
 In comparison, sales reps with a lower base salary can find themselves on a commission rate of anywhere between 20 and 40%.

-Overall, the most significant factor in determining how competitive your commission rate is your company’s industry.
-So, According to the BLS Occupational Employment Statistics (OES) survey, below is industry-specific average sales rep commission rates for 2012:
+Overall, your company’s industry is the most significant factor in determining how competitive your commission rate is.
+So, According to the BLS Occupational Employment Statistics (OES) survey, below are industry-specific average sales rep commission rates for 2012:

 2. Base Salary Only

-In a salary-only sales compensation plan, your sales reps have a fixed income that is agreed upon ahead of time, therefore it doesn’t matter how much your sales reps sell.
-Naturally, this doesn’t motivate your sales reps to push past their sales quota and for this reason, the use of this sales compensation plan is fairly uncommon in sales teams.
+In a salary-only sales compensation plan, your sales reps have an agreed-upon fixed income beforehand.
+Therefore, it doesn’t matter how much your sales reps sell.
+Naturally, this doesn’t motivate your sales reps to push past their sales quota; therefore, using this sales compensation plan is fairly uncommon in sales teams.

 Ultimately, base salary-only sales compensation plans are useful for those looking to make simple calculations about expenses and hiring needs.
 However, they may not be for those looking to reach new heights with energetic, motivated and passionate salespeople.